sourcegraph/sourcegraph-public-snapshot/doc/admin/subscriptions/index.md

 This count is maintained on your Sourcegraph instance, viewable and auditable on the **Site admin > Users** page, and is reported back in aggregate to Sourcegraph.com via [pings](https://docs.sourcegraph.com/admin/pings).

-A Sourcegraph user account is created when a user signs up or signs in for the first time.
-Sourcegraph user accounts can be deleted by administrators via the **Site admin > Users** page, or using the [GraphQL API](../../api/graphql/index.md) or the [Sourcegraph CLI](https://github.com/sourcegraph/src-cli).

 ## Updating your license key